Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 For custom metrics: Add custom_metric_track for business-specific metrics like "time to interactive hero" or "search result paint time."

-Recipe 4: The "Research Brief" Subagent #
+Recipe 4: My "Research Brief" Subagent #

 Time saved: 3-4 hours of manual research, source verification, and synthesis per brief.